 Many compositions are in the public domain since the copyright on them has expired or was never implemented.
 When music is in the public domain, it is free for anyone to use for any reason, including for business or commercial reasons.

 Typically, music enters the public domain when the copyright on the recording or sheet music expires, around 70 years after the original artist’s death.
-As of January 1, 2022, that will change to any composition before 1926.
+As of January 1, 2022, that changed to any composition before 1926.

 The Difficulties of Using Public Domain Music for Commercial Purposes